-16 B - Memoir & Personal Journey: (Large or Hybrid Publisher: more than 10 titles annual) Writing based on personal history and reflection, which reveals personal growth and transition as well as relevance to greater social & community situations, relationships, or circumstances.
+16 B - Memoir & Personal Journey: (Large Publisher, or Large Hybrid Publisher: more than 10 titles annual) Writing based on personal history and reflection, which reveals important personal lessons and growth in life and relationships, and contributes to greater social and community growth.

 17 - Multicultural & Indigenous: Deepening our understanding of unfamiliar or diverse cultures, communities and peoples; includes books with inter-cultural examples, experiences, and practices that heal and strengthen connections within the human family.

 18 - Parenting & Family: Supporting the nurturing, teaching, and guidance of children through all stages of life; with focus on the family unit and its possibilities, diversity of expressions, responsibilities, and dynamics through all life-chapters.

-19 B - Personal Growth & Self-Help (Large or Hybrid Publisher: more than 10 titles annual): Developing self-love and understanding as the core of creating a better world; learning to cultivate a life of caring, responsibility, integrity, creativity, and social & spiritual fulfillment.
+19 B - Personal Growth & Self-Help (Large Publisher, or Hybrid-Large Publisher: more than 10 titles annual): Books that offer wisdom, insight, and fresh perspectives for the reader to navigate life's journey and challenges with care, creativity, and social and spiritual fulfillment.

-20 - Psychology / Mental & Emotional Well-Being: Understanding the phases of human development, and the roots of and treatments for families, couples, and individuals experiencing disordered thoughts and behaviors, possibly the result of trauma, challenging life circumstances, and/or diagnoses.
-This includes innovative and complementary approaches that promote greater personal awareness, individual well-being, compassion and empathy, and improved interactions within a family, group, or community.
+20 - Psychology /Mental & Emotional Well-Being: Applied understanding of human evolution and phases of development.
+Exploration of the roots of and treatments for families, couples, and individuals experiencing disordered thoughts and behaviors, possibly the result of trauma, challenging life circumstances, and/or diagnoses.
+This includes innovative and complementary approaches that promote greater personal awareness, individual well-being, compassion, empathy, and improved interactions within a family, group, or community.

 21 - Photography & Arts: Celebrating beauty in its myriad forms as a visual expression of high-level awareness, values, intuitive knowing, and wholeness; includes 'coffee table books' on subjects related to creating a better world.

-22 - Poetry: Evoking compassion, wisdom, greater understanding, empathy, joy, and passion through the artful and poetic use of language.
+22 A - Poetry: Evoking compassion, wisdom, greater understanding, empathy, joy, and passion through the artful and poetic use of language.

 23 - Relationships & Communication: How we develop, strengthen and sustain meaningful interactions and relationships in the varied facets of life, including friendships, marriage, creative partners, workplace colleagues, siblings & greater family, neighbors, and community; includes emerging fields of mutuality and interpersonal energetic communications.

 24 A - Religion / Spirituality of Eastern Thought: Perspectives, insights, and practices grounded in the core of Eastern Traditions.